scurry-works/scurrypy/README.md

 The following are baked into ScurryPy:

-* Lightweight core (<1000 lines)
+* Lightweight core
-* Proper rate limit handling
+* Rate limit handling
-* Automatic session + gateway reconnection logic
+* Automatic session & gateway management
 * Automatic sharding
 * Predictable event models and resource classes

-Addons and user code never need to reimplement these.

-ScurryPy exposes clean primitives.
-What you build on top is entirely up to you, from bots to full frameworks.

-## ScurryKit

-Looking to create the higher-level experience similar to discord.py, hikari, or nextcord?
-Check out [ScurryKit](https://github.com/scurry-works/scurry-kit), a batteries-included framework built on with ScurryPy.
+Your focus is building what you want.

 ## Installation